bhartiy/learnsellacious/pages/36.marketplace/15.pickup-availability/docs.md

 ![](Screenshot%202020-05-14%20at%203.07.07%20PM.png)

-3. Pickup availability and timing will show on seller's store page
+3. Pickup availability and timing will show on seller's store page.

 ![](Screenshot%202020-05-14%20at%202.48.40%20PM.png)